nicolaslopezj/roles/README.md

 Posts = new Mongo.Collection('posts');

-// Create the action Roles.registerAction('posts.update', true); // The admin - which is automatically created - role can update posts always
+// Create the action Roles.registerAction('posts.update', true); // The admin (which is automatically created) role can update posts always

 // Use the action
 Posts.allow({